Earlier this semester, I met with a student looking for ways to easily analyze news articles and social media.

 Quick Text Mining for Tweets: Topsy

-An interesting tool for getting an overview of Twitter is Topsy, which shows what you’re tweeting or blogging and then sharing on Twitter.
+Twitter is another platform that changes quickly with trends.
+Topsy shows what people are tweeting or blogging about, and then sharing on Twitter.
 I can search for ‘Kazakhstan’ by time period:

-And the analytics page tracks the number of tweets about each search topic, by day:
+And the analytics page compares the number of tweets about each search topic, by day:

 Data Mining for News: The New York Times Article Search API

 The NYT has an article search API that returns structured data from their news articles.
-You know, metadata–the information about the article (header, title, date, people mentioned).
-Sadly, it doesn’t include full-text, which doesn’t help my student.
-Below, the fields that get indexed:
+You know, metadata–the information about the article (header, title, date, people mentioned):

-As an example in action, I can search for girl scout cookies and get structured JSON data.
-Which… I don’t know what to do with (other than that I should probably learn to work with d3.js for data visualization, at some point).
+I can search for girl scout cookies and get structured JSON data… but I haven’t studied d3.js for data visualization, so I don’t know what to do with that:

 Sentiment Analysis for online chatter: Opinion Crawl

-Sentiment analysis is technically complex, but Opinion Crawl gives a quick view of the positive and negative chatter surrounding current events.
-Worth a mention, but it’s too informal to recommend for academic research:
+Sentiment analysis is a complex process, but Opinion Crawl gives a quick read on positive vs. negative web chatter around current events.
+It’s worth a quick look, but too informal for academic research:

 Key Terms in Academic Articles: Data for Research (beta) on JSTOR

-Overall: I like that I can view ‘key terms’ extracted from the article itself, rather than just the high-prestige keywords an author wants to label their work with.
-But I’m not sure what else this can do.
-DfR seems underdeveloped at the moment–and it wasn’t helpful for Anna because JSTOR doesn’t index newspapers.
+I like that I can see ‘key terms’ extracted from the article rather than just the high-prestige terms the author selected.
+But I’m not sure what else to do with this.
+DfR seems underdeveloped, and is of little help to a student looking for full-text to mine.

 A Source of News Articles: LexisNexis Academic